jwoogerd/web-programming/transit/README.md

 Other to do:

-* CSS/HTML validation
-* Correct polylines: Alewife and Davis are out of order and supsect some blue line stations as well
 * Documentation
 * Gracefully handle 500 error

-So far I've spent about 5 hours on this project.
+So far I've spent about 6 hours on this project.